mmiller2321/cli-js-game/README.md

 # JavaScript Millionaire CLI Tool
-This is a JavaScript Quiz that is run through the CLI once installed
+This is a JavaScript Quiz that is run through the CLI once executed.

 ## Take the Quiz